ConfusionMatrixDisplay#

 The data source to use.

-- pos_labelint, float, bool, str or None
+- report_pos_labelint, float, bool, str or None

 - Attributes:

-- frame(*, normalize=None, threshold_value='default')[source]#
+- frame(*, normalize=None, threshold_value=None, label=<DEFAULT>)[source]#

 Return the confusion matrix as a long format dataframe.

-In binary classification, the confusion matrix can be returned at various decision thresholds.
-This is useful for understanding how the modelâs predictions change as the decision threshold varies.
-Use
+predict_probaordecision_functionmethod, the confusion matrix can be displayed at various decision thresholds.
+This is useful for understanding how the modelās predictions change as the decision threshold varies.
+In multiclass, this view is obtained by creating a binary problem for each label in a one-vs-rest fashion.
+Usethreshold_value="all"to return all available thresholds without filtering.- Parameters:

 Normalizes confusion matrix over the true (rows), predicted (columns) conditions or all the population.
 If None, the confusion matrix will not be normalized.

-- threshold_valuefloat, âdefaultâ or âallâ, default=âdefaultâ
+- threshold_valuefloat, āallā, or None, default=None

 - Returns: